 For the potatoes

-- Cook in the oven for 45 minutes.
+- Cook: Roast in the oven on another tray alongside the chicken for 35 minutes.
 Remove from the oven.
 Taste the potatoes to make sure they are cooked throughout.
 Return to the oven for another 10 minutes if they need it.